-Meet the doctors, specialized nurses, child life specialists, research coordinator, and social workers who help your child during treatment at the Pediatric Gastroenterology Program, part of Hassenfeld Children’s Hospital of New York at NYU Langone.
+Meet the doctors, specialized nurses, child life specialists, research coordinator, and social workers who help your child during treatment at the Pediatric Gastroenterology Program, part of Hassenfeld Children’s Hospital at NYU Langone.

 Ayelet Goldhaber, MS, RD, Registered Dietitian

 Ms. Goldhaber completed her dietetic internship through NYU at Montefiore Medical Center and holds a master’s degree in clinical nutrition and dietetics from NYU.
 Ms. Goldhaber is a great resource for all things relating to food and nutrition, from symptom management to weight maintenance to healthy snack ideas.

 Ms. Harrison is a graduate of Columbia University’s School of Nursing, where she received both her bachelor of science and master of science degrees.
 She also received her bachelor of arts in psychology from Colorado College.
 Ms. Harrison has been a pediatric nurse practitioner since 2007, providing care for children with chronic illnesses.

 Ms. Hauptman is a graduate of Columbia University’s School of Nursing, where she received both her bachelor of science and master of science degrees.
 She received a bachelor of arts in health: science, society, and policy from Brandeis University.
 Ms. Hauptman has many years of experience working with children with gastrointestinal disorders and developmental disabilities.

 Kenza Hill, Pediatric Celiac Disease and Gluten Related Disorders Program Coordinator